Careers inside the community

 Work with offenders to make sure they are meeting the requirements of their sentence and have the support they need to do so.

-Run therapeutic programmes to help offenders understand the factors that led to their offending, take responsibility and motivate the change of their thoughts and behaviours.
+Run therapeutic programmes to help offenders understand the factors that led to their offending, take responsibility and work towards change.

 Community Work Supervisors